apache/flink/docs/start/building.md

 This instructs [Maven](http://maven.apache.org) (`mvn`) to first remove all existing builds (`clean`) and then create a new Flink binary (`install`).

-To speed up the build you can skip tests, checkstyle, and JavaDocs:
+To speed up the build you can skip tests, QA plugins, and JavaDocs:

 {% highlight bash %}
-mvn clean install -DskipTests -Dmaven.javadoc.skip=true -Dcheckstyle.skip=true
+mvn clean install -DskipTests -Dfast
 {% endhighlight %}

 The default build adds a Flink-specific JAR for Hadoop 2, to allow using Flink with HDFS and YARN.